Kris Bryant Player Props: Rockies vs. Phillies

-Kris Bryant -- hitting .263 with a double, three home runs, five walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 21 at 7:05 PM ET.
+Kris Bryant -- with a slugging percentage of .538 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Cristopher Sanchez on the hill, on April 22 at 3:05 PM ET.

 Kris Bryant Game Info & Props vs. the Phillies